cvmfs/doc-cvmfs/cpt-releasenotes.rst

 cvmfs client in NFS mode.
 As of this release, we also provide an apt repository.

-This release has been tested at the CERN Tier 1 for the last couple of weeks.
+This release has been tested at the CERN Tier 1 for the last two weeks.

 Please find below details on the larger new features and changes, followed by the usual list of bugfixes and smaller improvements.